jasonbayton/11ty/_src/projects/managed-settings/index.md

 </div>

-Of course you may choose to license customers on the standard package as organisations above, get in touch to discuss reseller discounts.
+Of course you may choose to licence customers on the standard package as organisations above, get in touch to discuss reseller discounts.

 ## Get started